jagfiend/dojo-manager/README.md

 ### Local installation

+@TODO rework to use Docker

 To get a local copy of the project running:

-1. Install / open Docker Desktop
+1. Install / open Docker Desktop.
-2. Clone this proejct and cd into project root dir
+2. Clone this project and cd into the project root dir.
-3. Add ``127.0.0.1 http://dojo-manager.local`` to your ``/etc/hosts`` file
+3. Add ``127.0.0.1 http://dojo-manager.local`` to your ``/etc/hosts`` file.
-4. Run ``composer install`` to install PHP packages
+4. Run ``composer install`` to install PHP packages.
-5. Run ``cp .env.example .env`` to create the project .env file
+5. Run ``cp .env.example .env`` to create the project .env file.
-6. Run ``php artisan key:generate --ansi`` to generate an application key
+6. Run ``php artisan key:generate --ansi`` to generate an application key.
-7. Run ``php artisan sail:install`` and select mariadb from the install options
+7. Run ``php artisan sail:install`` and select mariadb from the install options.
+8. Add ``alias sail='[ -f sail ] && sh sail || sh vendor/bin/sail'`` to your .zshrc or .bashrc.
-8. Run ``sail up -d`` to start the Sail Docker containers (you may need to alias sail in your .zshrc)
+9. Run ``sail up -d`` to start the Sail Docker containers.
-9. Run ``sail artisan migrate`` to populate your local DB.
+10. Run ``sail artisan migrate`` to populate your local DB.

 The application should now be running at http://dojo-manager.local.
+Refer to the [official Sail Docs](https://laravel.com/docs/9.x/sail) for more instructions.

 ### Larastan